Bloemert/bloemert.github.io/_posts/2019-02-01-Tech-Radar.md

 <!-- The Technology Radar is our thoughts on emerging technology trends in the industry.
 Read the latest here. -->
 <!-- The Zalando Tech Radar is a list of technologies, complemented by an assessment result, called ring assignment.
 We use four rings with the following semantics ... -->

 The Tech Radar is a way to follow technical trends in the software industry.
 Inspired by Thoughtworks and Zalando, we follow the latest and most relevant trends in our industry and qualify each technology.
-This way, you can get a clear picture of which technologies are new, interesting, recommended, dangerous and so on.
+This way, we provide a clear picture of which technologies are new, interesting, recommended, dangerous and so on.

 By we, we mean the Technical Steering Group (TSG) of Bloemert.
 The TSG is a group of technical experts that follow trends very closely and also have a lot of experience in different area's.